rueckstiess/mtools/INSTALL.md

     pip install pymongo

 Depending on your user rights, it may complain about not having permissions to install the module.
-In that case, you need to precede the command with a `sudo`.
+In that case, you need to add `sudo` in front of the command.

 #### Matplotlib